mikesprague/lucee5-heroku/README.md

 You should now be looking at your app running on Heroku.

+NOTES:

+* If you need access to the admin, desiable the first rule in urlrewrite.xml.
+* Default password for server and web admins is `password`.
+This should be changed to something secure before deploying your app.
-NOTE: If you get a Heroku application error try reloading the page.
+* If you get a Heroku application error try reloading the page.
 This is a known issue.
 I think the Lucee dependencies aren't quite ready when this happens, I need to look into it further.

 Enjoy!